Photo credit: Ian Moodie

-Compost and worm farms with free delivery to your door
+Compost and worm farms

-Now is a great time to start up or renew a compost or worm farm.
+Now is a great time to start or renew a compost or worm farm.
 Composting your fruit and veggie scraps is an easy and effective way to reduce greenhouse gas emissions, save landfill and produce beautiful compost for your veggie garden.

 Gardens for Wildlife Program

 The Monash Gardens for Wildlife booklet is useful for people wanting to find out what they can do in their own garden to encourage wildlife.
 There are many examples of local native plants to support original vegetation in the Monash area.